codeclimate/platform/SPEC.md

 ## Output

 Engines stream static analysis Issues to STDOUT in JSON format.
-When possible, results should be emitted as soon as they are computed (steaming, not buffered).
+When possible, results should be emitted as soon as they are computed (streaming, not buffered).
 Documents are terminated by the [null character][null] (`\0` in most programming languages), but can additionally be separated by newlines.
 See below forth

 Unstructured information can be printed on STDERR for the purposes of aiding debugging.